kint-php/kint/README.md

 Kint::enabled(false);
 // further calls, this one included, will not yield any output d('Get off my lawn!'); // no effect

+// New in 1.0
+// Usefull when your working with ajax or rest api request.

+\Kint::dump($data, '/www/temp/log.html');

 ```